mkht/DHCPClient-PS/README.md

 ## Description
 PowerShell DHCP Client module for testing purpose.
-This module can broadcast DHCP discover, request, and release packets with arbitrary parameters, and receive responses from servers.
+This module can broadcast DHCP discover, inform, request, and release packets with arbitrary parameters, and receive responses from servers.
 You can test the health of DHCP servers or check for the presence of multiple DHCP servers in a subnet.

 ## Install
 You can install the module from PowerShell Gallery.